aklump/drupal_twiggy/README.md

 * trans (this is in lieu of t, which is deprecated), e.g. `{{ 'Homepage'|trans }}`

 ## Troubleshooting

 ### Twiggy error: Unable to find template "...

 - Try clearing the theme cache.
-A template file may have been deleted and you'll need to rediscover the twig files.
+A template file may have been deleted and Twiggy needs to rediscover the twig files.